 5. Travel services, hospitality and catering.

 The VAT will only be deductible to the extent that they are considered tax-deductible expenses for personal income tax or Corporate Income Tax.

 Therefore, the requirements that these expenses must meet to be considered deductible are two:

 – They must have the exclusive purpose of promoting the activity and

-– Have a correlation with income.
+– Correlate with income.

-As you can see, in the controversial cases such as gifts to customers, meals with customers, travel expenses, both for the client and the employer, the main obstacles to VAT deductibility are two:
+As you can see, in controversial cases such as gifts to customers, meals with customers, travel expenses, both for the client and the employer, the main obstacles to VAT deductibility are two:

 The solution of the second obstacle involves using any means of proof that you can use in law.
-As examples to prove that you were in a certain place on a specific day, you can use parking tickets, fines, visiting sheets signed and sealed by the client, contracts with the client with the address of your local or branch, etc.
+As examples to prove that you were in a particular place on a specific day, you can use parking tickets, fines, visiting sheets signed and sealed by the client, contracts with the client with the address of your local or branch, among others.